SonyCSLParis/diffariff-companion/index.md

 ## Ethics Statement

-Sony Computer Science Laboratories is a fundamental research lab with a music team investigating with music creators the possible positive use cases of AI in a human creative process.
-We are passionate about developing innovative technologies to enhance creativity with and for artists whether they are amateur or professionals.
-We adhere to strong ethical standards and actively engage with the music community and the music industry to ensure that our practices aligns with societal values.
+Sony Computer Science Laboratories is committed to exploring the positive applications of AI in music creation.
+We collaborate with artists to develop innovative technologies that enhance creativity.
+We uphold strong ethical standards and actively engage with the music community and industry to align our practices with societal values.
+Our team is mindful of the extensive work that songwriters and recording artists dedicate to their craft.
+Our technology must respect, protect, and honour this commitment.

-Our extensive experience working with songwriters and recording artists has demonstrated the immense effort and dedication they invest in crafting their sound, uniqueness, and creativity.
-Therefore, it is imperative that our use of technology fully respects, protects and honors this commitment.
+Diff-A-Riff supports and enhances human creativity and emphasises the artist's agency by providing various controls for generating and manipulating musical material.
+By generating a stem at a time, the artist remains responsible for the entire musical arrangement.

-Diff-A-Riff has been trained on a legally acquired dataset by Sony CSL […] for their own internal research activities and technology development […].
-As a research project, it cannot be made available to the public, even for demonstration purposes.
-Additionally, we are in the process of ensuring full compliance with laws and are also addressing any possible ethical concerns.
+Diff-A-Riff has been trained on a dataset that was legally acquired for internal research and development; therefore, neither the data nor the model can be made publicly available.
+We are doing our best to ensure full legal compliance and address all ethical concerns.

-For any media, institutional or industrial inquiry please contact us via the email address in the paper.
+For media, institutional, or industrial inquiries, please contact us via the email address provided in the paper.

 ## Extra References
 [1] *Barry, Dan, et al. "Go Listen: An End-to-End Online Listening Test Platform."
 Journal of Open Research Software 9.1 (2021)*